Madhavv13/Automated-Phishing-Email-Analyser/README.md

 1. Clone this repository
 2. Import the workflow into your n8n instance
 3. Configure the required credentials:
+   - virustotal API
    - urlscan.io API
    - Google Gemini API
    - Email service (SMTP or other)
-4. Update the recipient email address in the workflow
+5. Update the recipient email address in the workflow

 ## Usage